-The organisation determines its most important organisational activity or activities based on the I&I analysis and the ranking of requirement 2.A.4-1 so that it can focus its follow-up analyses, plans, targets and measures on this.
-Whether there is one or more most important organisational activities depends on the level of aggregation selected in 2.A.3-1.
+The organisation determines its most important organisational activity or activities based on the I&I analysis and the ranking of requirement 3.A.4-1 so that it can focus its follow-up analyses, plans, targets and measures on this.
+Whether there is one or more most important organisational activities depends on the level of aggregation selected in 3.A.3-1.

 The most important organisational activity or activities are those that are highest in the ranking and whose accumulated emissions in Column 3e exceed the 50% threshold of the total in Column 3e.
-It is permissible to expand the list of most important activities to include activities lower-ranking if the organisation can substantiate that the organisational activity or activities are likely to be among the most important organisational activities in the future based on organisational and/or market developments.
+It is permissible to expand the list of most important activities to include lower-ranking activities if the organisation can substantiate that

+- the organisational activity or activities are likely to be among the most important organisational activities in the future based on organisational and/or market developments; - the organisational activity or activities have a relatively high impact and influence on one or more of the OIE types.